Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitational lensing theory and phenomenology

 \subsection{Time delay}

 The arrival time difference between images is directly proportional to the difference between the Fermat potentials (Equation~\ref{eqn:Deltat}).
-Longer arrival time differences are therefore qualitatively interpreted as being attributable to cluster-scale lenses and shorter differences being attributable to galaxy-scale lenses.
-For example, \citet{Dai2020} interpreted the $\simeq7$ month time interval between GW170104 and GW170814 as pointing to this candidate image pair being lensed by a galaxy cluster.
+Longer arrival time differences are therefore qualitatively interpreted as being attributable to cluster-scale lenses and shorter differences being attributable to galaxy-scale lenses \citep[e.g.][]{Dai2020}.
 However, the arrival time difference also depends on the lens magnification and on the structure of the gravitational potential of the lens \citep[][]{Witt2000,Kochanek2002}.
 At a deeper level, the arrival time difference for an image pair also depends on the type of lens catastrophe that is responsible for forming the image pair.
-We discuss this in detail in Appendix~\ref{app:derivation}, where we show that for two common catastrophes -- the pseudo-caustic of lenses that form just two images (of which the SIS is the archetype) and the fold caustic of lenses that are capable of forming more than two images -- the arrival time difference between a pair of magnified images of a source is given by the following scaling relations:
+We discuss this in detail in Appendix~\ref{app:derivation}, where we show that for two common catastrophes -- the pseudo-caustic of lenses that form just two images (of which the SIS is the archetype) and the fold caustic of lenses that are capable of forming more than two images -- the arrival time difference between a pair of magnified images is given by:

-By writing these expressions in terms of $\thE$, $\etaE$ and $\kE$, we have ignored departures from axial symmetry and the details of how these quantities are defined for asymmetric lenses.
-We do not expect that this is a dominant source of systematic bias in our predictions.
-The value of $\mathcal{D}=3.3\,\rm Gpc$ is based on $\zl=0.5$ and $\zs=1.6$.